MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 ![Icon for create a timeline record.](media\maker-create-open-activities.png "Icon for create a timeline record")

-#### Enable command actions on activity record types (preview)
+#### Enable command actions on activity record types (Preview)

 > [!NOTE]
 > This is an early access feature.
 You can opt in early to enable these features in your environment, which will allow you to test these features and then adopt them across your environments.
 For information about how to enable these features, see [Opt in to early access updates](/power-platform/admin/opt-in-early-access-updates).

-Command actions that are displayed on the timeline enable users to perform actions such as Assign, Close, Delete, Open a record or add the record to a queue for an activity.
-The administrator can enable or disable the actions for any Activity type.
-The commands are enabled by default.
+Command actions allow users to assign, close, delete, open a record or add a record to a queue for activities from the timeline.
+You can enable or disable the command actions for a specific activity type.

-There are some activities for which you can enable additional commands.
+Based on the activity type, you can also enable additional command actions.
 For example, for an email you can also enable actions such as Reply, Reply All, and Forward.

 |Form designer configuration view |  Form designer display view |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |![Configure the ability to enable command actions from timeline](media\maker-enable-commands-1.png "Configure the ability to create directly from timeline") | ![Display the option to create directly from timeline](media\maker-enable-commands-2.png "Display the option to create directly from timeline") |
-| To allow users to enable command actions for an activity directly from the timeline, check the box next to command action in  **Select and order commands**.<br>
+| To allow users to enable command actions for an activity directly from the timeline, check the box next to command action in  **Select and order commands**.
+You can only en five command actions for an activity.<br>
-You can also move the position of the actions to change the order in which they are displayed on the timeline.| When enabled, the command action will appear on the activity record in the timeline.|
+You can also move the position of the  command actions to change the order in which they are displayed on the timeline.| When enabled, the command action will appear on the activity record in the timeline.|

 #### Display related records on the timeline (Preview)